John Gibson (American soldier): Revolutionary War

 In August 1781, Broadhead returned to claim control at Fort Pitt.
 He arrested Gibson accusing him of having usurped his authority.
 George Washington sent orders to Broadhead to step down from his command, and so he released Gibson and let him take over command again.
 Civilian authorities in the area then arrested Broadhead.
-In November 1781, David Williamson brought in some Moravian Lenapes captured in Salem, Schoenbrunn and Gnadenhutten, Ohio to Fort Pitt.
+In November 1781, David Williamson brought in some Moravian Lenapes captured in Salem, Schoenbrunn and Gnadenhutten, Ohio, to Fort Pitt.
 It is unclear if Gibson or William Irvine was in command when these Lenapes were released, but it seems that Gibson was at least blamed for this release.
 The problem was that after the release there were attacks on western Pennsylvania settlements.
 The fact that these were probably done by Half-King and his fellow Wyandots and not by the released Lenape was not factored into account by those who felt to denounce Gibson for this occurrence.

 In January 1782, Irvine went to Philadelphia to meet with congress and left Gibson in charge.
 The enlisted men at Fort Pitt then threatened to mutiny, which may have contributed to the conditions that led to the Gnadenhutten Massacre, although it was only one of many factors involved in the situation.
+Irvine wrote "a thousand lies are propagated against [Gibson] … occasioned by his unhappy connection with a certain trube, which leads people to imagine that he has an attachment to Indians in general."